cpitzak/weatherWeb/README.md

 # WeatherWeb

+## Demo

+This is a live demo of the weather of my room.
+Page updates without needing to refresh.

+[https://weather-clintpitzak.rhcloud.com](https://weather-clintpitzak.rhcloud.com)

+## Description

 This is a website I made to see the current and hourly temperature and humidity of my room compared to outside.
 This website also displays the current temperature feel and cloud cover via an image.
 The predicted hourly outside forecast is known from 12:00 AM to 11:00 PM for the day (forecast updated every 15 mins from wunderground, see my other project [weatherService](https://github.com/cpitzak/weatherService)).
 The room temperature is updated every 5 seconds via a DHT22 sensor that is connected to a raspberry pi (see my other project [dht22Service](https://github.com/cpitzak/dht22Service)).
 This website updates dynamically (no need to refresh the webpage).

 I have this website start when my raspberry pi is loaded.
 My raspberry pi is always on and this website is accessable to me on my LAN via http://private_pi_domain_name:3000

 This website is to be used with my other two projects [dht22Service](https://github.com/cpitzak/dht22Service) and [weatherService](https://github.com/cpitzak/weatherService).

-## Demo

-This is a live demo of the weather of my room.
-Page updates without needing to refresh.

-[https://weather-clintpitzak.rhcloud.com](https://weather-clintpitzak.rhcloud.com)

 ## Purpose